 “My powerful voice was reduced to a whisper, but I am still a vessel through which passion emerges.
-As my songs come to life, I beat the odds senseless, and the strength it gives me is more valuable than a perfect performance.
-Take my voice, my hair, my mobility, my memory… but if you want my passion, you will have to kill me.” -Erica Xenne
+When I sing through the scars on my vocal cords, my voice embodies brokenness channeled into beauty, which means more than a perfect performance.
+Take my voice, my hair, my mobility, my memory… but if you want my passion, you will have to kill me.”

 Erica Xenne speaks in a whisper and sings in a ghost-like voice.
 The alchemy between her ethereal voice and rhythmic piano, robust drumming by her brother Jon Brand, and soulful guitar by her consort Prince Ruby Valentine, birthed Erosian Exile.
 By combining their otherworldly sound with original videos and art as a backdrop, Erica channels her memories of Erosia.

 She began studying piano at age 4, and had a career in music as a teenager, singing, playing piano, and composing.
 At age 16, Chronic Lyme complications lead to permanent damage on her vocal cords, reducing her voice to a whisper and condemning her to exile from her deepest passion.
 But as emotions welled up and songs wrote themselves through her, the ghost of her voice was resurrected.

 The people of Erosia have no legal system, but nature has its own laws.
 To love is to channel the essence of Erosia’s creator, the God of Passion.

 Prince Ruby Valentine was exiled from Erosia for failing to believe in Love, and Erica Xenne, obsessed and consumed, followed him into exile.
 In doing so, she sacrificed her magic power – her singing voice – which was channeled by the God of Passion.
 She was left speaking in a whisper.